-Any failure, or perceived failure, by us, or by our employees or partners, to maintain the security of our user data or to comply with applicable PRC or foreign privacy, data security and personal information protection laws, regulations, policies, contractual provisions, industry requirements and other requirements may result in civil or regulatory liability, including governmental or data protection authority enforcement actions and investigations, fines, penalties, enforcement orders requiring us to cease operating in a certain way, revoking our business permits or business licenses, litigation or adverse publicity, and may require us to expend significant resources in responding to and defending allegations and claims.
-Furthermore, claims or allegations that we have failed to adequately protect our users' data, or otherwise violated applicable privacy and data security laws, regulations, policies, contractual provisions, industry standards or other requirements, may result in damage to our reputation and a loss of confidence in us by our users or our partners, potentially causing us to lose users, other business partners and revenues, which could have a material adverse effect on our business, financial condition and results of operations.
+Any failure, or perceived failure, by us, our employees or partners to maintain the security of our user data or to comply with applicable PRC or foreign privacy, data security and personal information protection laws, regulations, policies, contractual provisions, industry requirements and other requirements may result in civil or regulatory liability.
+The ensuing consequences may include governmental or data protection authority enforcement actions and investigations, fines, penalties, enforcement orders requiring us to cease operating in a certain way, revoking our business permits or business licenses, litigation or adverse publicity, which may require us to expend significant resources in responding to and defending allegations and claims.
+Furthermore, claims or allegations, policies, contractual provisions, industry standards or other requirements, may result in damage to our reputation and a loss of confidence in us by our users or our partners, potentially causing us to lose users, other business partners and revenues, which could have a material adverse effect on our business, financial condition and results of operations.

-As we gradually expand into overseas markets, we may be subject to laws and regulations of other countries regarding cybersecurity, information security, privacy and data protection.
+As we gradually expand into international markets, we may be subject to laws and regulations of other countries regarding cybersecurity, information security, privacy and data protection.
 We strive to comply with local laws and regulations in markets where we have operations.
-For example, the General Data Protection Regulation, or the GDPR, of the European Union imposes obligations on companies regarding the handling of personal data and provides certain individual privacy rights to persons whose data is stored.
-The GDPR requires companies to submit personal data breach notifications to designated European privacy regulator in each country they have business operations, and includes significant penalties for non-compliance with the notification obligation as well as other requirements of the regulation.
+For example, the GDPR of the European Union imposes obligations on companies regarding the handling of personal data and provides certain individual privacy rights to persons whose data is stored.
+The GDPR requires companies to submit personal data breach notifications to designated European privacy regulator in each country they have business operations, and provides significant penalties for non-compliance with the notification obligation as well as other requirements of the GDPR.
 For another instance, some countries are considering or have passed legislation implementing data protection requirements or requiring local storage and processing of data or similar requirements, which, if adopted and implemented, could increase the cost and complexity of delivering our services.
-In addition, wherever we operate, we could be subject to new laws or regulations or the interpretations are often uncertain and in flux and may be inconsistent with our practices.
+In addition, wherever we operate, we could be subject to new laws or regulations or the interpretation and application of existing consumer and data protection laws or regulations.
+These new laws, regulations and interpretations are often uncertain and in flux and may be inconsistent with our practices.
 We cannot guarantee that we will be able to maintain compliance at all times, especially in light of the fact that laws and regulations on cybersecurity and data protection are evolving.
 Our launch of new products that we may take may also subject us to additional laws, regulations, or other government scrutiny.
 Complying with these new or additional laws, regulations and requirements could cause us to incur substantial costs or require us to change our business practices in a manner materially adverse to our business.